Shaunofthedead19/reddit-war-opinion/README.md

 * Finally run `sudo shutdown now` to shutdown you VM!

 And your project has been shutdown completely without the risk of incurring any costs from stray resources stil running.

+***

+## Future Improvements
+* Use Spark to load data into bigquery.
+* Use a self-developed script to Scrape and use the data.
+* Improvements in Data Modelling